 The Beauceron is an old breed developed exclusively in France.
 A document written in 1578 is said to have been the first description of the breed.
 Contrary to its name, this pooch was found throughout northern France and not just in the Beauce region.

-Beaucerons are not for first-time dog owners and timid people.
+The Beauceron is not for first-time dog owners and timid people.
 Training can be very challenging because it is an independent thinker that would test dominance.
 Owners need to establish their alpha status.
 As soon as a chain of command has been established, this breed will do well in basic obedience training and then advanced training for tricks and agility.

-Each breed may have a certain pre-disposition in terms of temperament and intelligence.
+Each breed may have a certain predisposition in terms of temperament and intelligence.
 However, like humans, each dog is unique.
 A lot of factors play a role in developing its personality and abilities.
-Genetics are a factor but the environments where the puppy is born, and then later on raised have a huge influence.
+Genetics are a factor, but the environments where the puppy is born and then later on raised have a huge influence.

 This breed is prone to hip and elbow dysplasia because of its high level of physical activity.
 It is important to include food and/or supplements with glucosamine, which can be found in chicken cartilage.
-Like all breeds, they should be given healthy fats for a healthy coat.
+Like all breeds, it should be given healthy fats for a healthy coat.

 Are you sure the Beauceron is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

 Are you ready to buy a Beauceron?
 If you're having trouble deciding, take the Pet Finder to find other suitable dog breeds.